Aswath86/Spreadsheet-Calculator/README.md

 # Spreadsheet-Calculator

 This exercise is one of my latest test assignments during job search.
-It was 2 hours speed-programming, so it's working fine, but still a draft in terms of architecture.
+The architecture is draft and the exercise was completed in 3.45 hours, so obviously it's not the best of the codes that I have developed.

 ##how to run